Genivia/ugrep/README.md

                   command line.

            --confirm
-                  Confirm actions in -Q query mode.
+                  Confirm actions in -Q query TUI.
 The default is confirm.

            --cpp  Output file matches in C++.
 See also options --format and -u.